jshin313/site/content/notes/Physics/physics2.md

 ### Second Law of Thermodynamics
 * Equilibrium is the most probable state
 * **Entropy**: Measures the probability that a macroscopic state will occur spontaneously or the measure of disorder
+* Reversible microscopic events lead to irreversible macroscopic behavior since some macroscopic states are more probable

 * **Second Law of Thermodynamics**: The entropy of a system never decreases
   * Heat always travels from hot to cold